Teaching Large Language Models to Maintain Contextual Faithfulness via Synthetic Tasks and Reinforcement Learning

 For each input, consisting of provided contextual information $c$, a natural language question $q$, the model generates a group of $G$ candidate answers, $\{o_1, o_2, \dots, o_G\}$.
 Each candidate is evaluated using a designed composite rule-based reward function to capture the end goal of faithfulness.
 GRPO leverages the relative performance of candidates within the group to compute an advantage $A_i$ for each output, guiding policy updates according to the following objective:

 where $w_i = \frac{\pi_\theta(o_i |q)}{\pi_{\theta_{old}}(o_i |q)}$, $\pi_{\theta_{\text{old}}}$ is the policy before the update, $\pi_{\text{ref}}$ is the reference policy (i.e., the initial model), $\epsilon$ and $\beta$ are hyperparameters controlling the update step and divergence regularization and $A_i$ is computed using the normalized reward within the group.
-We use synthesized short-form QA data as training data, which is easily verifiable, so that we can apply GRPO and train LLMs using the rule-based reward function.
-By generating multiple candidates per input, GRPO naturally accommodates the inherent challenges of utilizing the contextual information $c$ and answering the question $q$, e.g., LLMs may overly rely on the internal knowledge while disregarding provided contexts.
-Meanwhile, employing the rule-based GRPO removes the need for humans to annotate short-form and long-form preference data used for training the reward model.
+We use our synthesized QA data as training data, which is easily verifiable, so that we can apply GRPO and train LLMs using rule-based rewards.
+Also, employing the rule-based GRPO removes the need for humans to label preference data for training the reward model.